InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 **Purpose**: Inspire the team by your results on learning, new features, refactorings, etc.

+Prepare your hat! 🤠🎅👩‍🚀 Or probably mask 🦹‍♀️🦸‍♂️ :)

+Do you remember that we are a small product company who cares about culture and team spirit?
+We know, nobody likes broking meetings.
+Being a small product company means you don't have eager customers, crazy managers and all this zoo In IDF, demo time is a time to **celebrate our wins**, not to sale your work to managers and customers!
+Please be crazy with your demos as you can be, we like having fun!

 ScrumTeam should prepare a small demo of new features (if any) that they've done on the past sprint.
 Possible ways to demonstrate what you've done within the recent sprint are as follows:

 - A link to a page with the new feature/function.
 Links from all servers including your local machine (Remember `share idf.test` command to share your local machine to outside people, or you can share your screen instead) are accepted.